NikosNikolopoulos/ComputationalFinance/readme.md

 where:
 $\overline{W}= \rho W+\sqrt{1-\rho^2}\hat{W}.$

-The parameters passed to the model can be found in the following model:
+The parameters passed to the model can be found in the following table:

 <TABLE>
   <TR>